smarc-project/smarc2/navigation/localization/auv_localization/README.md

 - **KNN for Detection**: KNN is simple and effective when you have labeled sensor data.
 It's also non-parametric, meaning it doesn’t make strong assumptions about the data distribution, making it versatile in changing environments.

-- **Kalman Filters**: The Kalman Filter (KF) and Extended Kalman Filter (EKF) are standard tools in robotics for state estimation.
+- **Kalman Filters**: The Extended Kalman Filter (EKF) is a standard tool in robotics for state estimation.
 They help to smooth noisy sensor data and predict future states by combining predictions from motion models with observations.
 The EKF extends this capability to non-linear systems, making it ideal for drones that operate in non-linear environments.

 ---